-Here we’re constantly reading headlines related to police brutality, or about authorities’ indifferent treatment towards the more vulnerable sections of society, such as migrant labourers or Dalits….
+Here we’re constantly reading headlines related to shortage of oxygen, or about authorities’ indifferent treatment towards the more vulnerable sections of society, such as migrant labourers or Dalits….
 Wait who are we kidding, the problems are pretty much identical.

 In fact, throw in a longer and much harsher lockdown than America, and death threats directed at anyone trying to be funny online, and it turns out a majority of Indians are doomscrolling too, even if we didn’t come up with the catchy title first.

-Then, lest we forget, there’s also a pandemic to panic about.
+Then, lest we forget, there’s enough about the pandemic to panic about.

-Coronavirus in India has offered headlines that announce how recovered patients are being treated like untouchables, instances of doctors being assaulted and/or thrown out of their homes, and news channels announcing that the fastest way out is Baba Ramdev’s Coronil.
+Coronavirus in India has offered headlines that announce how essential medicines are being sold in the black market, instances of doctors having a breakdown, and netas announcing that faith is above COVID-19 protocols.
 Clearly we have enough fodder to dooomscroll through for months.

 Authors who’ve written about the phenomenon say this incessant scrolling stems from the need to find an answer to all these problems, or finding ways to bring change to the world.
 When we realise that we can’t, in fact, do either of these things, we end up getting “angry, anxious, depressed, unproductive and less connected with both our loved ones and ourselves”.

 So clearly we need to deal with this latest scourge.
-The question is how we’re supposed to go about doing that when 2020 has clearly been a shitshow of a year.
+The question is how we’re supposed to go about doing that when 2021 is also turing out to be shitshow of a year.

 It turns out a majority of Indians are doomscrolling too, even if we didn’t come up with the catchy title first.

-How do you deal with a shitshow of a year aka 2020?
+How do you deal with another shitshow of a year?

-But, obviously, none of these solutions are tenable, especially if you already sleep on a mattress on the floor, or depend on social media to keep in touch with your friends, or need to stay updated with the news for work.
+But, obviously, none of these solutions are tenable, especially if you already sleep on a mattress on the floor, or depend on social media to keep in touch with the outside world, or need to stay updated with the news for work.